-My dreams came true because I finally got to go on a solo road trip across the South West.
+My dreams came true because I finally got to plan the perfect road trip and go on a solo trip across the South West.
 If you saw my top 10 destinations post, you would recall that the South West was on that list, so it feels really nice to be able to cross it off.

 The idea to road trip half way across the country from Texas to California came up when I got the opportunity to work at Coachella.
 The news came less than a week before a two day training, so I had to act fast to be able to pull this off.

 I’ve worked quite a few different music festivals such as Austin City Limits where I got to drive Kendrick Lamar (here’s a photo to prove it!) and Bumbershoot, so I had an idea of what I would be getting myself into.

 I would be lying if I said I liked driving more than flying, but as a photographer the option to drive gives me the opportunity to capture almost any spot that catches my eye and that really intrigues me.

 Thankfully I made it there and back safely, so here’s how to plan a road trip:

 1. Choose a destination

 The first step to planning any trip is to choose a destination that is reachable by car.
 There a tons of different road trips already mapped out to choose from so it all depends on how much you want to drive and what you want to see and do.

 A few popular road trips include The Amalfi Coast in Italy, Route 66 in the US, and I-90 from Massachusetts to Washington state.